Israeli probe into the killings of 15 Palestinian medics in Gaza finds 'professional failures'

-JERUSALEM (AP) — An Israeli probe into the killings of 15 Palestinian medics last month in Gaza by Israeli forces said Sunday it has found "professional failures" and a deputy commander will be fired.
+JERUSALEM (AP) — An Israeli investigation into the killings of 15 Palestinian medics last month in Gaza by Israeli forces said Sunday it found a chain of "professional failures" and a deputy commander will be fired — one of the most severe punishments of the 18-month war.

 Israel at first claimed that the medics' vehicles did not have emergency signals on when troops opened fire but later backtracked.
-Cellphone video recovered from one of the medics contradicted Israel’s initial account.
+Cellphone video recovered from one medic contradicted Israel’s initial account.

 Their vehicles immediately come under a barrage of gunfire that goes on for more than five minutes with brief pauses.

 Eight Red Crescent personnel, six Civil Defense workers and a U.N. staffer were killed in the shooting before dawn on March 23 by troops conducting operations in Tel al-Sultan, a district of the southern Gaza city of Rafah.
 Troops bulldozed over the bodies along with their mangled vehicles, burying them in a mass grave.
-U.N. and rescue workers were only able to reach the site a week later to dig out the bodies.
+U.N. and rescue workers were only able to reach the site a week later.

-It was not immediately clear whether the military investigation found that any of those killed were Hamas militants.
-Israel’s military initially said nine were militants.

-The investigation found that the decision to crush the ambulances was wrong but denied that there was an attempt to conceal the event.
+The investigation found that the decision to crush the ambulances was wrong but said there was no attempt to conceal the event.
+Har-Even said the bodies and vehicles were removed from the road because the military wanted to use it for an evacuation route later that day.

-“The examination found no evidence to support claims of execution or that any of the deceased were bound before or after the shooting," it added.
+He said the military notified international organizations about the shooting that day and helped them locate the bodies.

+Har-Even said the deputy commander was fired for giving a not “completely accurate” report to investigators about the later incident in which troops fired on a U.N. vehicle.
+One person was killed.

 The statement on the findings concluded by saying that Israel’s military “regrets the harm caused to uninvolved civilians.”
-The one survivor was detained for investigation and remains in custody for further questioning.
+The sole survivor was detained for investigation and remains in custody for further questioning.

+There was no immediate public reaction to the findings from the Red Crescent, Civil Defense or U.N.

 There are no outside investigations of the killings underway.